Some factors can help to reduce the risk of breast cancer.

 Various studies have shown that physical activity can reduce the risk of breast cancer.

-The analysis also showed that the more active a woman is, the more she can reduce her risk of breast cancer.
+Another study showed that the more active a woman is, the more she can reduce her risk of breast cancer.
 For example, for every 2 hours a week a woman spends doing moderate to vigorous activity, the risk of breast cancer falls by 5%.

 Activity can include: